tankangliang/tp/docs/UserGuide.md

 ### Editing notes for a country: `country note edit`

 Edits a note that is associated with a specific country at the given index in the last viewed country note list panel.

+The country note list panel can be viewed using the command `country note view`.

 Format: `country note edit INDEX (nt/NOTE_STRING) (t/TAG)...`

 Example:

-* `country note edit 1 nt/new government policy to support local development in cloud security t/contract` Edits the country note at index 1 of the last-viewed country notes panel to have the content "new government policy to support local development in cloud security" and a new tag "contract" in addition to the previous tags.
+* `country note edit 1 nt/new government policy to support local development in cloud security t/contract` Edits the top-most country note in the last-viewed country notes panel to have the content "new government policy to support local development in cloud security" and a new tag "contract" in addition to the previous tags.

 ### Deleting notes for a country: `country note delete`